andrewringler/git-annex-turtle/README.md

 `~/Library/Group Containers/group.com.andrewringler.git-annex-mac.sharedgroup`
 App Group location for sqlite database.

- `~/.config/git-annex/turtle-watch`
+ `~/.config/git-annex/turtle-monitor`
 List of UNIX-style folder paths for git-annex-turtle to watch.
 Update manually or with the GUI.
 One folder per line.
+NOTE: currently adding and removing repos via the GUI will clobber any comments or unknown lines you have added manually to this file.

 ## Name